 How to get around

-You can even take the tube directly from the airports into the city centre.
+You can even take the tube directly from the airport into the city center.
 It’s easy to navigate and there are tube maps almost everywhere you look.
-It's best to buy an Oyster card (travel card) as soon as you arrive in London as this will save you money and make your journey quicker and easier.
+It's best to buy an Oyster card (travel card) as soon as you arrive in London, as this will save you money and make your journey quicker and easier.

 Where to go

-Covent Garden is one of the more well-known areas of London, and one that attracts a lot of tourists.
-It is known for its many open-air cafes, restaurants and market stalls, as well as the plethora of street performers who entertain passersby on the cobbled streets.
+Covent Garden is one of the more well-known areas of London and one that attracts a lot of tourists.
+It is known for its many open-air cafes, restaurants and market stalls, and the plethora of street performers who entertain passersby on the cobbled streets.

 What to do: Explore the colorful Neal’s Yard (one of London’s prettiest streets), check out the London Transport Museum, enjoy the street entertainers or go to see a Musical at one of the many theatres in the area.